|Director, George Lucas standing between a '58 Impala & a '66 Citroen across the street from Mels.|

 THERE'S NO PLACE LIKE MELS

 Although Texas was fertile ground for the very first drive-in restaurant, the state of California is where the concept first really took off.
 Warm climate made eating in one's car convenient, consequently most drive-ins in California first appeared in the southern portion of the state.
 However, in 1947 when the post-World War II economy was booming, Mel Weiss along with San Francisco lawyer and politician, Harold Dobbs opened the first drive-in restaurant in San Francisco.
-According to Dobb's 1994 obituary in the San Francisco Chronicle, the restaurant was constructed by his father who was a professional carpenter.
+The plans for the building were created and completed by Bay Area architect, Mario L. Gaidano on August 15th, 1947.
+The actual building of the drive-in may have been completed by Harold Dobb's father who was a professional carpenter.
+The grand opening of the enormous restaurant took place two days before Christmas on December 23, 1947.

 |Mel Weiss (far right) & unidentified others stand proudly at the entrance of the new restaurant.|